practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 Haxe originated (**) in the French MTASC (Motion-Twin ActionScript 2 Compiler), an ActionScript 2.0 compiler, written in the [OCaml programming language](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml#ocaml) (from France!), and was meant to faster produce applications for the Flash Player than the original Adobe Flash ActionScript compiler.
+OCaml is still used today:

 However, Haxe then evolved to support the **OpenFL** (Open Flash Library for 2D development) (***).
 So, ActionScript 3.0 code needs transpilation into Haxe code to make it useful for OpenFL: https://github.com/openfl/AS3ConversionGuide/tree/master

 Later, Adobe Flash (Professional) evolved into Adobe Animate: https://www.adobe.com/products/animate.html

 Today, Haxe claims to transpile to a decent selection of target languages, and that it "allows access to each platform's native capabilities" (*).
-Here's a list of currently supported target languages: [What is Haxe?](https://haxe.org/manual/introduction-what-is-haxe.html) (+)
+Here's a list of currently supported target languages: [What is Haxe?](https://haxe.org/manual/introduction-what-is-haxe.html) (+).
+Just running command _$ haxe_ will also provide a list of

 However, Haxe notes to have "its own VMs ([HashLink](https://hashlink.haxe.org/) and [NekoVM](https://nekovm.org/))", and the capability to "also run in interpreted mode" (*).

 Though, Neko is also a high-level programming language ([Frequently Asked Questions about Neko](https://nekovm.org/faq/)), see below at [Neko and the Neko virtual machine (NekoVM)](neko-and-the-neko-virtual-machine-nekovm).

 While Haxe basically is a statically typed programming language, Neko is dynamically typed, though Haxe also allows for dynamic typing by the developer, see at [Types: Dynamic](https://haxe.org/manual/types-dynamic.html).

 Neko, same as Haxe (+), has been published as version 1.0 in 2005 (https://nekovm.org/news/), and therefore is roughly a decade older than HashLink, which has been published as version 1.0 in 2016: https://github.com/HaxeFoundation/hashlink

-Web page (+) says this about main application targets:
+Web page (+) tells this about main application targets of these two VM's:

 - Neko VM: _Desktop, Server, CLI_
 - HashLink VM: _Desktop, Mobile, Game consoles_